History of AFC Ajax: Koeman / Blind / Ten Cate / Van Basten / Jol

 In the following 2007–08 season, Ajax sold two of the biggest talents: Ryan Babel for €17 million to Liverpool and Wesley Sneijder for €27 million to Real Madrid.
 Luis Suárez, seen as a replacement for Babel, was signed from FC Groningen.
 Ajax decided not to buy a replacement for Sneijder because of the difficulty in finding a similar-position type of player to replace him and also because the deal was finished close to the transfer deadline and Ajax would not rush through any signings.

 The fact that they did not find any replacement for Sneijder, backed with Edgar Davids's broken leg, disrupted the preparation for the qualification games for a Champions League place.
 Opponent Slavia Prague won both matches; with a 2–1 scoreline in Prague and 0–1 victory in Amsterdam.
 The failure to clinch a position in the Champions League group stage led to great criticism from both the supporters and the media, mainly directed at Henk ten Cate and the board of directors.
 A 1–0 victory over PSV for the Johan Cruyff Shield could not make up for the loss of a Champions League spot.
 Despite quite a good start in the competition with a lot of goals from both Luis Suárez and Klaas-Jan Huntelaar, Ajax lost ground again in Europe after not making it to the group phase of the UEFA Cup; managing a 0–1 win away against Dinamo Zagreb but lost the tie in Amsterdam after extra time with the score 2–3 to Dinamo.
-With these string of European failures, coach Ten Cate was not able to carry the team through to the Champions League group stage for two seasons in a row and no European football at the ArenA for the remainder of the 2007–08 season.
+With these string of European failures, coach Ten Cate was not able to carry the team through to the Champions League group stage for two consecutive seasons and no European football at the ArenA for the remainder of the 2007–08 season.
 With these disappointing results, Ten Cate lost the confidence of the supporters, who demanded that the Board sack him.
 A more viable solution came when Chelsea, in the same week, offered Ten Cate the job of assistant manager on a three-year deal.
 On 9 October, Ten Cate left Ajax, whereupon Adrie Koster was selected to helm the squad.
 On 29 October 2007, captain Jaap Stam announced his immediate retirement from professional football due to a lack of motivation to continue.
 Ajax finished the season second and, following the Play-offs, qualified for the 2008–09 UEFA Cup.